learning-zone/angular-basics/README.md

 #### Q. ***What are the difference between @Inject and @Injectable?***

 The `@Injectable` decorator aims to actually set some metadata about which dependencies to inject into the constructor of the associated class.
-It's a class decorator that doesn't require parameters.
+It\'s a class decorator that doesn't require parameters.
 Without this decorator no dependency will be injected.
 ```typescript
 @Injectable()
 export class SomeService {